roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/Prophet Project Overview.md

 #### Step 3

-Modern Application.
-You can (1) write out a modern day passage from the perspective of your prophet that addresses a modern day injustice; or (2) create a symbolic image that depicts your prophet and his message; or (3) create a 3 song playlist that captures the spirit and message of your prophet.

-For a modern day passage: write out your prophet’s message for today’s world in about 150 words.
-Write in the style of your prophet and in the first person.
-Think about the following questions before writing:

-1. What issue would your prophet address today?

-2. What would he say about this issue?

-3. How did your prophet speak?
-(Visions, prose, verse, dramatic actions, etc…)

-4. What imagery was used?
-What imagery can you use today?

-For a symbolic image:

-1. Depict the prophet and 3-4 symbols relevant to the life and message of the prophet

-2. Explain specifically why you chose the symbols that you did (1-2 sentences per symbol)

-For a playlist - Create a 3-song playlist that captures the spirit or message of your prophet.

 [Playlist Link](https://open.spotify.com/playlist/6yqyOxiiscd6yMaDtWSzEW?si=300b2730cbce4c28)

-1. For each song include title/artist/ link to song/lyrics
 - Feel Like God - gazzzy, framed

+	This song relates the call of Ezekiel to prophethood.
+He felt the spirit of god more violently than any other prophet, which I matched with the style of the song picked.
+The aggressive tone and sound of the music helps the listener experience the extreme emotions felt while being in the presence of god.

 - I Feel It Coming - The Weeknd, Daft Punk

+	The title of the song relates to how Ezekiel's prophetic visions helped him realize and warn the people of Israel that the Babylonians were coming.
+He could feel and understand that the end of the current Israel was coming and felt compelled to warn everyone.

 - Start a Riot - Duckwrth, Shaboozey

+	This song is very aggressive and symbolizes the riots and conquering of Israel by the Babylonians, but it also has a message about finding your inner hero in the toughest of times.

 - GONE, GONE/THANK YOU - Tyler, The Creator
 - Come Alive(Dry Bones) - Lauren Daigle
 - Dream - Al Greene
-2. Explain specifically why the song you chose is important/appropriate for your prophet (1-2 sentences per song)